Willie Hernández: Cy Young and MVP in 1984

 During the 1984 season, Hernández led the American League's pitchers by appearing in 80 games and tallying 68 games finished – both figures establishing new team records for the Tigers.
 After tallying only 27 saves in the previous seven seasons combined, he ranked third in the league with 32 saves.
 He also compiled a 9–3 record, a 1.92 ERA, and 112 strikeouts in 140 innings pitched.

 By late August, Hernández had entered 39 games with a lead and had successfully protected the lead all 39 times.
 He had 32 saves in 32 save opportunities through late September.
-It was not until September 27 that he failed to capitalize on a save opportunity, allowing a run-scoring sacrifice fly against the New York Yankees.
+It was not until September 27, after the Tigers had already clinched the AL East, that he failed to capitalize on a save opportunity, allowing a run-scoring sacrifice fly against the New York Yankees.
 Bill McGraw of the Detroit Free Press described Hernández as "truly the missing link, the key element the Tigers needed to nudge an already good ball club over the thin line separating parvenu from pennant contender."
 Sports Illustrated credited him with the Tigers' success: "Hernandez has changed the Tigers from a talented team that lost the close ones to a talented team that now steps on an opponent's neck once it gets ahead."

 The Tigers finished the season with a 104–58 record, swept the Kansas City Royals in the American League Championship Series, and defeated the San Diego Padres in the 1984 World Series, four games to one.
 Hernandez pitched five innings in the series, had two saves, and gave up only one run.

 After the season, Hernández received the following honors: